bcgov/devhub-app-web/README.md

    a. make a pr for your code changes and jenkins should fire off a job to build and deploy the application
    b. if builds do not fire off, you may build and deploy the application seperately.
 Process and Apply all templates withing the `openshift/templates` directory

+## Development Guide/Considerations

+   Devhub leverages different sources of content via the `gatsby-source-plugin`.
+These sources are connected in a variety of ways to produce meaningful connections to build things like topics, and navigational elements.
+Because different source plugins produce different schemas, a __minimum schema__ is extended from each node type that is to be leveraged as a 'card' in the devhub.
+More information can be found on this [here](./docs/devhubCardSpec.md)

 ## Getting Help or Reporting an Issue